itamarsalazar/starter-academic/content/home/experience.md

     description: |2-
         I worked s a Research project assistant in two periods:

-        * Jun 2018 - Jun 2019: I was in charge of the disease identification module in the project "Aplicación móvil y sistema electrónico portátil para monitorizar variables que influyen la producción del cultivo de palta Hass usando sensores de temperatura, humedad de suelo, PH e identificación de enfermedades por imágenes en la Región Moquegua".
+        * Jun 2018 - Jun 2019: I was in charge of the disease identification module in this [project](https://www.inictel-uni.edu.pe/index.php/2020/05/14/aplicacion-movil-y-sistema-electronico-portatil-para-monitorizar-variables-que-influyen-la-produccion-del-cultivo-de-palta-hass-usando-sensores-de-temperatura-humedad-de-suelo-ph-e-identificacion-de/).
         * Jun 2015 - Jun 2016: I was in charge of the analysis of satellite images to estimate evapotranspiration in this [project](https://www.inictel-uni.edu.pe/index.php/2020/05/29/desarrollo-de-un-dispositivo-optoelectronico-de-bajo-costo-y-banda-ancha-sintonizando-velocidad-de-grupo-en-interface-rf-optica-2-2-2/)

   - title: Master Student